Traveling with Kids

 - The stroller should be positioned so that the child faces the rear of the bus and any applicable wheel locks must be secured.

 - Make sure your stroller is not creating an obstacle for other riders.
-Strollers must not block aisles, stairways or doorways.
+You must keep your stroller with you and it can't block the aisle, stairs or doorway.

 - Always yield the priority seating area to seniors and people with disabilities.